Scilab-RL/Scilab-RL/docs/wiki/Performance-tests.md

 If the test is successful, the `PerformanceTestingSweeper` prints something like `[2022-04-22 13:10:25,558][HYDRA] Performance test FetchReach/sac_her-test successful!
 The value for eval/success_rate was at least 0.9 in 3 runs.` to the console.

-Use `scripts/run_performance_tests.sh` to run multiple performance tests sequentially.
+Use `run_performance_tests.sh` to run multiple performance tests sequentially.